 Izidor was born healthy, the third child in his family, but became severely ill at 6 months old.
 After a lengthy hospital stay, Izidor’s legs became twisted and doctors told his parents he had contracted an unknown disease.
 His parents left him there and never came back.
 At the age of three, officials transferred Izidor to the Home Hospital for Irrecoverable Children, located in the northern town of Sighetu Marmatiei on the Romanian-Ukrainian border.
 Izidor survived appalling conditions for eight more years until American filmmaker John Upton made it his mission to help Izidor and his friends escape to America.

 Once Izidor arrived in the United States, doctors determined he had contracted polio as an infant.
 His untreated condition required several surgeries.
 But in the end, doctors were able to save his legs, designing a removable leg brace so he could function self-sufficiently.
 However, healing his heart took longer.
 Izidor credits God’s unconditional love and his adoptive parents’ steady support as the forces that broke through his bitterness from childhood trauma and allow him to lead an independent, productive life.

-Today, Izidor is working to have his life story turned into a major motion picture.
-He hopes the film, called Izidor, will lift the message of the value of every human life to a bigger platform, moving a worldwide audience to help the vulnerable and adding the history of Romania’s orphans to the film canon.
+Today, Izidor is working to have his life story turned into both a short film and limited series.
+He hopes telling his journey on-screen will lift the message of the value of every human life to a bigger platform, moving a worldwide audience to help vulnerable children and adding the history of Romania’s orphans to the film canon.
 Click here to learn more.

-Dozens of prominent national and international media outlets have featured Izidor’s story, including BBC World Service, Los Angeles Times, The Washington Post, National Public Radio, and ABC News 20/20, and all of Romania's national news outlets.
+Dozens of national and international media outlets have featured Izidor’s story, including The Atlantic, BBC World Service, Los Angeles Times, The Washington Post, National Public Radio, ABC News 20/20, and all of Romania's national news outlets.